 Instructions

-- Prepheat the oven to 350°F and lightly spray a 9x13-inch baking dish with nonstick cooking spray.
+- Preheat the oven to 350ยฐF and lightly spray a 9×13-inch baking dish with nonstick cooking spray. ย

-- In a large skillet, cook bacon and onions over medium heat 10 to 15 minutes, or until bacon starts crisping and onions are translucent.
+- In a large skillet, cook bacon over medium heat 10 to 15 minutes, or until bacon is crisp.
+Remove the bacon from the pan to drain on paper towels and allow the rendered bacon grease to remain in the pan.

 - Add squash and saute 10 minutes, stirring occasionally.